amzstudio/web3-wallet-workshop/contents/02-token-balance/01-token-balance-query-wallet/index.en.md

 We have three fixed users. (wallet address is fixed)

-* Satoshi : Creator of Bitcoin, who has a transaction at genesis block.
+* Satoshi : Creator of Bitcoin, who created first transaction and genesis block.
 * Vitalik : Creator of Ethereum, he has various tokens including ERC-20, 721
 * Peccy : Virtual user who has bitcoin and ethereum including tokens both.